- HPV or a “Bad Pap”: Can You Wait and Watch?

 - L. crispatus

 Stress has an enormous impact on immune function, so stress reduction and self-care are important parts of any plan to reduce inflammation and improve immunity.
 Adaptogens can also be considered, along with lifestyle approaches to stress reduction.
-One of my favorite adaptogens for immune health is Coriolus versicolor (Turkey tail) extract 3000 mg/day, which is really added more for immune system support than stress reduction, so I combine it with ashwagandha, Rhodiola, holy basil, or others.
+One of my favorite adaptogens for immune health is Ciriolus versicolor (Turkey tail) extract 3000 mg/day, which is really added more for immune system support than stress reduction, so I combine it with ashwagandha, Rhodiola, holy basil, or others.
 You can learn all about adaptogens for improving your stress response here.

 Additionally, I often include St. John's Wort and Lemon Balm in my protocols for HPV, usually in tincture form.
 While studies don't show a direct correlation between these herbs and HPV, they are historically used by herbalists like myself for their antiviral activity (they do have known action against HSV, or the herpes virus) and because they are supportive for the nervous system.
 Numerous studies support the use of St. John's Wort for anxiety and depression.